architecture-first/boa-showcase/docs/programming/Overview.md

 - Concurrency (Scale out via the process model)
   - _Scaling in the platform can occur inside or outside Kubernetes_
 - Disability (maximize the robustness with fast startup and graceful shutdown)
-  - _The Actors communicate then they have validated the environment and are ready for processing._
+  - _The Actors communicate when they have validated the environment and are ready for processing._
     - _They shut down after processing their last requests and notify the Vicinity so that other Actors can take up new work._
 - Dev/prod parity (Keep development, staging, and production as similar as possible)
   - _The Actor is based on an image that is the same in all environments._
 - Logs (Treat logs as event streams)
   - _This is an inherent feature of Docker and Kubernetes_
 - Admin processes (Run admin/management tasks as one-off processes)
-  - _The environment supports a combination of cron jobs and self initiated activities at the Actor thread level._
+  - _The environment supports a combination of cron jobs and self-initiated activities at the Actor thread level._

 As stated above, many of these goals are achieved using the Kubernetes/Docker containerized solutions.